Driperino/capstone-v3/devlog.md

    - The combination of learning Next.js and TypeScript while building a complex app was overly ambitious for the timeline.
 Key features like routines, notifications, and dashboards had to be cut or scaled back.

 4. **Technical Hurdles**:

    - Struggled with hydration errors and backend implementation, requiring frequent debugging and refactoring.

+5. **Deployment Issues**:
+   - The deployment process was fraught with challenges, including 18 failed builds, linting and type errors, and unresolved authentication timeouts on Vercel, leaving the project in a frustrating state.

 ---